-Used for tasks such as aspect-based sentiment analysis or the extraction of complex event relations (with attributes).
+• Used for tasks such as aspect-based sentiment analysis or the extraction of complex events.

-Extraction of hotel aspects
+Example here: Extraction of hotel aspects

-- A lexicon-based term matching approach to extract hotel aspects from reviews is presented on the following slides. - The approach can easily be transferred to other terms.
+- An approach that creates a lexicon of aspects covered in hotel reviews to then use it for extraction is presented below. - The approach can easily be transferred to other terms.